 Now we need to set the criteria for this amplifier.
 First and foremost, the amplifier should support the charging current and absorb the charge injection kickback.
 Next, this amplifier’s output needs to be fully settled at the end of the sampling edge so that the ADC samples input without added errors.
 This means the amplifier should have the capability to provide instantaneous current steps that map to having a high slew rate and provide a fast settling response to these transient events, which maps to having high bandwidth.
 As the sampling frequency and resolution of the ADC increases, meeting these requirements becomes critical.

-The CTSD ADC advantage: CTSD ADCs address this challenge by providing a new option for easy to drive resistive input instead of a switched capacitor input.
+The CTSD ADC advantage: CTSD ADCs address this challenge by providing an easy to drive resistive input instead of a switched capacitor input.
 This shows that there are no hard requirements of high bandwidth, large slew rate amplifiers.
 If sensors can directly drive this resistive load, they can be directly interfaced to a CTSD ADC; otherwise any low bandwidth, low noise amplifier could be interfaced between a sensor and a CTSD ADC.

 Step 3: Interfacing the Reference to the ADC

 The challenge involved with interfacing to a reference is similar to input interfacing.
 The reference input for conventional ADCs is also a switched capacitor.
 At every sampling clock edge, the reference source needs to charge the internal capacitors, thus demanding large switching current with good settling time.